funkybooboo/library/papers_cli.md

 ### 1. Initialization

-This command reads `papers.yml`, flattens the structure to include related papers as separate entries, assigns unique IDs, and initializes each paper’s progress to "not started."
+This command reads `papers.yml`, flattens the structure to include related papers as separate entries, assigns unique IDs, and initializes each paper’s progress to "not started" (with a cleared current page).

 ```bash
 python papers_cli.py init